ryanhaining/cppitertools/README.md

 slice
 -----

-returns selected elements from a range, parameters are start, stop and step. the range returned is [start,stop) where you only take every step element
+Returns selected elements from a range, parameters are start, stop and step. the range returned is [start,stop) where you only take every step element

 This outputs `0 3 6 9 12`